-It wouldn’t have possible for me to write a blog had it not been for my manomaya kosha, however to often to many of us are prone to become overly caught up in our mental state, and we begin to disassociate with our energetic physical and spiritual bodies and begin to view ourselves exclusively as our egos.
+It wouldn’t have possible for me to write a blog had it not been for my manomaya kosha (the mind shealth), however to often to many of us are prone to become overly caught up in our mental state, and we begin to disassociate with our energetic physical and spiritual bodies and begin to view ourselves exclusively as our egos.

 This then manifests in them adopting a mindset of scarcity to everything in their life, they may become miserly and greedy, and in some cases, it may lead to them stealing, even though they have enough.
 Another example could be a person who constantly seeking approval from their peers and parents, they could go through life with the philosophy of “ I need the approval of others in order to be happy”, and as they constantly try to please others before themselves they make unfulfilling life choices

-In Ayurveda, these mental patterns are called samskaras.
+In Yoga, these mental patterns are called samskaras.
 Your own samskaras could hold you back from attaining your full and true potential.
 They create a state of illusion which you perceive as a reality when looking at the world.
 Instead of seeing the opportunities in life, you spend your time focusing on the lack of them, instead of forging your own path you rather follow in the footsteps of others.

 Remember in order to make changes to the stories of your life, you must first become aware of them notice the repeated patterns in your life, These contain the cues to your own samskaras.
 In order to change and become free of your perceptions, you must first become aware of them.
 Letting go of your stories creates fresh spaces in your mind that allow for new creative thinking and a magnitude of possibilities.

-When your manomaya kosha is in balance, you feel a connection to your sense of self and your mind.
+When your manomaya kosha (Mind Sheath) is in balance, you feel a connection to your sense of self and your mind.
 Your behaviour is confident and aware, you are by nature inquisitive and intelligent.
 You take ownership of your actions instead of playing the role of the victim.

 However, when your manomaya kosha is out of balance, the tendency to become self-obsessed and egotistical takes hold and your behaviour becomes unconfident and unsure.
 Your sense of self either becomes too strong and you constantly put your own needs ahead of others, or it becomes to faint, creating weakness and insecurity.